RyanBard/javascript-coding-katas/javascript/README.md

 Just practicing some JavaScript.

+This project is just a place to dump some javascript code for [coding katas]((https://en.wikipedia.org/wiki/Kata_(programming)).

+All code in this repository is [MIT Licensed](LICENSE).

 * [Games](games/README.md)
 * [Algorithms](algorithms/README.md)
 * [Concurrency](concurrency/README.md)

-Other things that might be fun to check out:
+Other things that might be fun to check out and do:

 * star trek effect in js: https://www.youtube.com/watch?v=17WoOqgXsRM
 * space invaders in js: https://www.youtube.com/watch?v=biN3v3ef-Y0